 Customizable degree programs

-You can add a cutting-edge concentration (Energy Technologies, Manufacturing, Nanotechnology, or Technology Innovation) to your degree without extra coursework.
+You can add a cutting-edge concentration (Energy Technologies, Machine Learning, Manufacturing, Nanotechnology, or Technology Innovation) to your degree without extra coursework.
 Mechanical Engineering majors can choose a concentration in Aerospace Engineering.
 Minors are also available from the College of Engineering and throughout BU.
-Or you can even be certified to teach science, technology, engineering, and math in middle schools and high schools nationwide through a unique STEM Educator-Engineer Program.
-So many options.

 The best of both worlds.